-Gold Mountain Hits Additional High-Grade Intercepts in its Phase 2, 10,000m Drill Program
+Gold Mountain Hits Additional High-Grade Intercepts in Its Phase 2, 10,000m Drill Program

-VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(FSE:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk Gold …
+VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(Frankfurt:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk …

-VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(FSE:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk Gold …
+VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(Frankfurt:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk …

-VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(FSE:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk Gold Project located near Merritt, BC.
+VANCOUVER, BC / ACCESSWIRE / June 30, 2021 / Gold Mountain Mining Corp. ('Gold Mountain' or the 'Company') (TSXV:GMTN)(OTCQB:GMTNF)(Frankfurt:5XFA) is pleased to announce assay results from the initial holes of its Phase 2 drill program at the Elk Gold Project located near Merritt, BC .
 These high-grade assay results continue to extend the deposit's established mineralized zones down dip and indicate clear vein continuity at depth.

 Highlights: